The world's largest retailer,

 Sam's Club's comparable sales, excluding the impact of fuel

-was within the guidance range of 4% to 6% and was driven by better
+was within the guidance range of 3% to 5% and was driven by

-For the third quarter of 2013, Wal-Mart expects its earnings to
+For the fourth quarter of 2013, Walmart expects its earnings

-earnings.
-In addition, Wal-Mart forecasts U.S. comp sales for the
+forecasts U.S. comp sales for the 13-week period from Oct.
+27

-and 3%.
-It expects Sam's Club comp sales, without fuel, for this
+Sam's Club comp sales, without fuel, for this 13-week period to

 Fiscal 2013 Guidance